GENED 1120 – The Political Economy of Globalization

 This course analyzes major issues in American economic policy, including national savings, taxation, health care, Social Security, budget policy, monetary and fiscal policy, and exchange rate management.
 Current economic issues and policy options are discussed in detail and in the context of current academic thinking.

-Econ 1499 – Macroeconomic Policy in the Post-COVID Era
+Econ 1499 – Macroeconomic Stabilization Policies

 Faculty: Sir Paul Tucker, Former Deputy Governor of the Bank of England, and Lawrence H. Summers